kyma-project/kyma/docs/kyma/05-01-overview.md

 ### Overrides

 #### Cluster installations
-If you need to customize the installation beyond what's already described in the relevant [cluster installation](https://kyma.project.io) documents, you can define new Overrides.
+If you need to customize the installation beyond what's already described in the relevant [installation procedure](https://kyma.project.io/), you can define new overrides.
-Remember that Overrides must exist in a cluster before the installation is started, otherwise the Installer is not able to apply them.
+Remember that an override must exist in a cluster before the installation is started, otherwise the Installer is not able to apply it.
 Overrides that affect entire installation, e.g. domainName, are already described in cluster installation documentation.
-Other overrides are component-specific.
-To learn the available configuration options for a given component, refer to **Configuration** section of the component documentation.
+Most overrides are component-specific.
+To learn available configuration options for a given component, refer to **Configuration** section of the component documentation.
-Once you know the name and possible set of values for an override, you can define it by extending an existing ConfigMap/Secret object, or creating a new one.
+Once you know the name and possible set of values for a configuration option, you can define an override for it by extending an existing ConfigMap/Secret object, or creating a new one.
 [Read more](#configuration-helm-overrides-for-kyma-installation) about the types of overrides and the rules for creating them.